Tuesday thru Saturday:11:00 am - 4:00 pm

 Optional: kneaded eraser or chamois; sand block or Nitram sanding paddle.

-Cost: $50
+Cost: $50 (includes everything you need)

 Join Argentinian artist Carolina Dalmas for an engaging and liberating artistic experience where you'll harness the power of spontaneity and intention to create compelling pastel artworks.
 This workshop offers both structured learning and creative freedom, ensuring a rewarding journey into the world of soft pastels.